-2 A session is a half-day or evening
+2 A session is a minimum of an hour.

 Competence is defined as meeting the ABC climbing wall membership standard or similar:

 1.3.3 Training and continuous assessment

 • During the course you will be trained and continuously assessed on the knowledge and skills detailed in the syllabus and guidance notes.
 There is no first aid requirement.